kevinxaviour/Forest_Class_Classification/README.md

 - Saving the best model into a pickle file and using for future predictions

 ### 4) Saving all pickle files in AWS S3
+- This process is done because github file size restriction is 25MB.
+- But the Model here was more than 25MB.

 ### 5) Streamlit Application: (https://github.com/kevinxaviour/Forest_Class_Classification/blob/580610e677847f0420b071bb62f787adcef474b3/streamlit.py)
 - Reading Pickle Files from AWS S3
+- The credentials will not be initialized in streamlit.py file but in streamlit environment for data security.
 - Creating Manual Input and also Slider drag drop input for entering feature values
 - Inputing data and getting the predictions in the application.